 No matter the function of the space, no living room is complete without a couch—and, as it turns out, its placement can have a big impact.
 "As with any room you are applying feng shui to, it's best to establish a 'commanding position,'" Cerrano explains.
 "In short, this means the occupants sitting on the couch in the living room have a clear vantage point of who is entering at all times."
 To adopt the style in your space, arrange your sofa in an area across from the main doors that you use when walking in and out of the room.

 When it comes to the question of whether or not you should hang your television over your fireplace, Cerrano advises against it, if possible.
 "If that's the only location in the living room to place it, go for it," she says.
 "But if your intention is to create a space for greater connection and conversation with family, allowing the fireplace to be the main focal point is a much better option."

 "Depending on which method of feng shui you are using, the best colors for your living room could be determined by the compass direction, the five elements, or the Bagua map method," says Cerrano.
 "Let's say your living room faces south: In general, the suggested accent colors are within the warm scope of options: Reds, red-oranges, yellows, or even pinks and purples."

 Although Cerrano advises embracing color, she also cautions against using too much of it.
 "You don't need to paint your entire room one of these colors," she explains.
-You'll still reap all the benefits of the hue if you incorporate it into your space sparingly.
+You'll still reap all the benefits of a hue if you incorporate it into your space sparingly.
 "You could have a neutral wall color (creme or beige) and accent your living room with noticeably warm colors through light sources, artwork, an area rug, or accent pillows," she suggests.